huzaifaAhmad9/Weather-App-Flutter/README.md

 ## 📦 Installation

-Follow these steps to get started with the Corona Tracker App:
+Follow these steps to get started with the Weather App:

 1. **Clone the repository**:
    https://github.com/huzaifaAhmad9/Weather-App-Flutter.git